 High school students, have you ever dreamed of sharing your passion for nature photography with others your age?
 Would you enjoy going out into the field with professional nature photographers to learn more about natural history and photography?

 Monies donated to the NANPA Foundation in memory of Nancy Rotenberg are used to support the NANPA High School Student Scholarship Program.
 Rotenberg was a NANPA volunteer who devoted much of her time to the high school program.
 Students may apply for assistance with the registration fee from this fund.
 Contact the program administrator for more information.

 Want to support the high school program?
-Donate now and type High School Program in the comments box.
+Donate now.

 - Photography Field Trips: Each day, the group will spend time out in the national park, learning about macro, wildlife and landscape photography in the field.
 The group will visit local waterfalls, mountain overlooks, and the famous Cades Cove area.